 Cases of Discrimination Against LGBTQ+ People in Jury Selection

-Perhaps the most famous instance where jurors were dismissed because of their sexual orientation occurred during the trial in the 1978 murder of Harvey Milk.
-Dan White was charged with the murders of Milk, a gay San Francisco city supervisor, and Mayor George Moscone.
-Deliberate efforts by White’s defense attorneys excluded gays and lesbians from the jury.
+One of the most famous instances of striking jurors because of their sexual orientation occurred during the trial following Harvey Milk’s murder in 1978.
+Dan White was charged with the murders of Milk, a San Francisco city supervisor and one of the first openly gay elected officials in the United States, and Mayor George Moscone.
+White’s defense attorneys deliberately excluded LGBTQ+ members of the prospective jury.
 The ensuing verdict — two voluntary manslaughter convictions and less than eight years in prison — roiled the LGBTQ+ community of San Francisco, sparking a protest where community members chanted “All-straight jury.
 No surprise.
 Dan White lives.
 And Harvey Milk dies.”
-The protest turned into a riot, now known as the “White Night Riots” and ended in a clash with police and the burning of several police cars.
+The protest turned into a riot, now known as the “White Night Riots” and ended in a clash with police.
 In the decades following the Harvey Milk case, there have been a number of advances in rights for LGBTQ+ people.
 But in most of the country, equal jury service isn’t one of them.

 The 2018 ABA Resolution